 Representatives of the following four (4) equity seeking groups are invited to participate in this committee.

-Workers of Colour IBPOC Members, including Inuit and Metis members.
+IBPOC Members, including Inuit and Metis members.

-Indigenous Workers, including Inuit and Metis workers.

-Workers Members with Disabilities
+Members with Disabilities

 2SLGBTQIA+ (Two-Spirited, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, and Others) Workers, includes those who have a gender identity and/or gender expression that is different from that assigned to them at birth.